alasdairforsythe/tokenmonster/README.md

 - Works with all languages and formats, even binary
 - Works well with HTML tags, sequential spaces, tabs, etc. without wasting context
 - Does not require normalization or preprocessing of text
-- Averages > 5 tokens per character
+- Averages > 5 characters per token
 - No GPU needed

 ### Greedy vs. Non-greedy